-Drain the Hot Water Heater (6 Gallon Hot Water Tank) by removing the Hot Water Tank Drain Plug.
-This plug is located on the of the bottom of the hot water tank in the Hot Water Heater Compartment.
+Drain the Hot Water Heater 3 or 4 Gallon Hot Water Tank by removing the Hot Water Tank Drain Plug (Anode Rod).
+This plug is located on the center of the bottom of the hot water tank in the Hot Water Heater Compartment.
 It is accessed by removing the Hot Water Heater Access Panel on the exterior wall.
-Remove the Hot Water Tank Drain Plug.
+Remove the Hot Water Tank Drain Plug (Anode Rod).
 After water stops flowing from the Hot Water Tank Drain Plug Port, replace the drain plug.